 \section{Symbolic and Logical Data}

-Symbolic and logical data generation has gained significant attention with the development of large reasoning models.
-These models emphasize multi-step inference and structured intermediate reasoning which are often produced through chain-of-thought prompting \citep{wei2023chainofthoughtpromptingelicitsreasoning, kojima2023zeroshotcot, wang2023selfconsistency, liu2025synlogic, morishita2024enhancingreasoningcapabilitiesllms, toshniwal2024openmathinstruct}.
+Symbolic and logical data generation has gained significant attention with the rise of large reasoning models.
+These models emphasize multi-step inference and structured intermediate reasoning, often produced through chain-of-thought prompting \citep{wei2023chainofthoughtpromptingelicitsreasoning, kojima2023zeroshotcot, wang2023selfconsistency, liu2025synlogic, morishita2024enhancingreasoningcapabilitiesllms, toshniwal2024openmathinstruct}.
 Unlike general data augmentation, this field focuses on creating instances that are intrinsically checkable.
-Each example typically consists of a well-specified problem, a structured reasoning trace or intermediate artifacts, and an explicit verification signal.
-These signals include exact keywords~\citep{li-etal-2025-drs} or answer matching in mathematics word problems such as tasks in the GSM8K dataset \citep{cobbe2021gsm8k} .
+Each example typically consists of a well-specified problem, a structured reasoning trace or intermediate artifact, and an explicit verification signal.
+These signals include exact keywords~\citep{li-etal-2025-drs} or answer matching in mathematics word problems, such as tasks in the GSM8K dataset \citep{cobbe2021gsm8k}.
 They also include compilation and unit tests in code generation or logical validity under symbolic rules \citep{tafjord-etal-2021-proofwriter, morishita2024enhancingreasoningcapabilitiesllms, liu2025synlogic}.

-In practice, modern pipelines based on LLMs do more than generate diverse problem and solution pairs.
+In practice, modern LLM-based pipelines do more than generate diverse problem–solution pairs.
 They also propose intermediate steps, critique and revise candidate solutions, and filter outputs using self-consistency \citep{wang2023selfconsistency} or external tools \citep{ ahmad2025opencodeinstruct}.
-These pipelines help scale reasoning supervision beyond datasets written entirely by humans.
+These pipelines help scale reasoning supervision beyond fully human-written datasets.
 They produce large quantities of verified or partially verified trajectories for distillation and post-training.
 Recent examples of this approach include reasoning models trained with reinforcement learning or augmented by tools and verifiers \citep{openai2024o1systemcard, deepseek2025r1}.